 Students are supported in developing competencies and study skills through the structured programme of activities facilitated by the tutor team during PD.
 The programme links with the assembly schedule and the programme of items delivered through the individual tutorials.
-Visiting speakers, whole year group presentations, impact days and off site visits are used to support delivery of the programme.
+Visiting speakers, whole year group presentations, off-timetable days and external visits are used to support delivery of the programme.
+The programme supports the development of students' study skills, includes focuses on health and wellbeing, relationships and preparation for living independently in the wider world.